Transfer of IP rights in Spain

 1. How may a trademark be assigned (by law and/or transaction) and is it required to record the assignment in the national trademark register to become effective?

-Recording the assignment is not required for its effectiveness (please see answer to Q3 below).
+Recording the assignment before the SPTO is not required for its effectiveness, but it is recommended to do so (see Q3 below).

 2. Which formalities must be met to record a trademark assignment?
 Which supporting documents are required?